-1. Introduction
+Introduction

-- 1.1 The University needs to keep certain personal data, for example about its staff and students, to fulfil its purpose and to meet its legal obligations to funding bodies and government.
+The University needs to keep certain personal data, for example about its staff and students, to fulfil its purpose and to meet its legal obligations to funding bodies and government.
 To comply with the law, information must be collected and used fairly, stored safely and not disclosed to any other person unlawfully.
-To do this, the University must comply with all principles set out in the Data Protection Act 2018 (DPA) and the General Data Protection Regulation (GDPR).
-This is one of a suite of policies that aims to ensure the University is compliant with GDPR and has a robust Information Governance framework. - 1.2 The GDPR introduces strengthened right for individuals, greater sanctions for breaches and an accountability requirement for data controllers to demonstrate compliance and robust governance.
+To do this, the University must comply with all principles set out in the Data Protection Act 2018 (DPA) and the UK General Data Protection Regulation (UK GDPR).
+This is one of a suite of policies that aims to ensure the University is compliant with UK Data Protection legislation and has a robust Information Governance framework.

+The UK GDPR introduces strengthened right for individuals, greater sanctions for breaches and an accountability requirement for data controllers to demonstrate compliance and robust governance.
 The data controller decides on the nature, scope, context and purpose of processing the data whereas a data processor acts only on instruction from a data controller and processes data on behalf of the data controller.
-The University is a data controller and, in some instances, may be a data processor. - 1.3 The General Data Protection Regulation (GDPR) places restrictions on what the University can do with personal data; certain conditions, which include obtaining data subject consent in some instances, must be met before processing can take place.
+The University is a data controller and, in some instances, may be a data processor.

+The UK GDPR places restrictions on what the University can do with personal data; certain conditions, which include obtaining data subject consent in some instances, must be met before processing can take place.
 The term processing covers almost anything that is done to data by reference to individuals and the practical implications of these restrictions are wide-ranging.
-The GDPR requires the University to process personal data under six principles.
+The UK GDPR requires the University to process personal data under six principles.
 The principles are similar to those of the Data Protection Act 2018, with added detail at certain points and a new accountability requirement.
-The principles include: - a) processed lawfully, fairly and in a transparent manner in relation to individuals; - b) collected for specified, explicit and legitimate purposes and not further processed in a manner that is compatible with those purposes; further processing for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes shall not be considered to be compatible with the initial purposes; - c) adequate, relevant and limited to what is necessary in relation to the purpose for which they are processed; - d) accurate and, where necessary, kept up to date; every reasonable step must be taken to ensure the personal data that are inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay; - e) kept in form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed; personal data may be stored for long periods insofar as the personal data will be processed solely for archiving purposes in the public interest, scientific or historical purposed or statistical purposes subject to implementation of the appropriate technical or organisational measures required by the GDPR in order to safeguard the right and freedoms of individuals; - f) processed in a manner that ensures appropriate security of the personal data, including protection against unauthorized or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.
+The principles include:

+- a) processed lawfully, fairly and in a transparent manner in relation to individuals; - collected for specified, explicit and legitimate purposes and not further processed in a manner that is compatible with those purposes; further processing for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes shall not be considered to be compatible with the initial purposes; - c) adequate, relevant and limited to what is necessary in relation to the purpose for which they are processed; - d) accurate and, where necessary, kept up to date; every reasonable step must be taken to ensure the personal data that are inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay;

+- e) kept in form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed; personal data may be stored for long periods insofar as the personal data will be processed solely for archiving purposes in the public interest, scientific or historical purposed or statistical purposes subject to implementation of the appropriate technical or organisational measures required by the GDPR in order to safeguard the right and freedoms of individuals; - f) processed in a manner that ensures appropriate security of the personal data, including protection against unauthorized or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.

-1.4 Article 5(2) requires that "the controller shall be responsible for, and be able to demonstrate, compliance with the principles".
-The University and its entire staff who process or use personal information must ensure that they follow these principles at all times.
-In order to ensure that this happens, the University has developed this Data Protection Policy.
+Article 5(2) requires that "the controller shall be responsible for, and be able to demonstrate, compliance with the principles".
+The University and its entire staff who process or use personal information must ensure that they always follow these principles.
+The University has developed this Data Protection Policy to support compliance.